-- Total program cash receipts were \$2,158,471 for business-type activities, while corresponding program cash disbursements were \$20,272,976.
-Program cash disbursements were significantly higher than in prior years due to the pay-off of outstanding debt obligations from the proceeds of a special item for the sale of operations.
+- Total program cash receipts were \$269,552 for business-type activities, while corresponding program cash disbursements were \$40,828.
+Program cash receipts and disbursements were significantly higher in the prior years due customer receipts received and the pay-off of outstanding debt obligations from the proceeds of a special item for the sale of operations.